 Jonathan Hoefler received the Prix Charles Peignot in 2002.

 Christian Schwartz was born in 1977 and grew up in a small town in New Hampshire.
 He graduated from Carnegie Mellon University in 1999 with a degree in Communication Design, and then spent 3 months as the in-house type designer at MetaDesign Berlin.
 After a year spent at The Font Bureau, he moved to New York and established Orange Italic with Chicago-based designer Dino Sanchez.
-The extensive Guardian Egyptian family for the Guardian newspaper’s dramatic relaunch in 2005 – developed with Paul Barnes – won a black pencil from D&AD in 2006, while his work with Erik Spiekermann on Deutsche Bahn was given a gold medal by the German Design Council in 2007.
+The extensive Guardian Egyptian family for the Guardian newspaper’s dramatic relaunch in 2005—developed with Paul Barnes—won a black pencil from D&AD in 2006, while his work with Erik Spiekermann on Deutsche Bahn was given a gold medal by the German Design Council in 2007.
 Christian also frequently collaborates with Roger Black.
-Since his first published typeface at age 14, Christian has worked on or created 26 typeface families for display and text setting.
+Since his first published typeface at age fourteen, Christian has worked on or created twenty-six typeface families for display and text setting (as of 2007).

 Christian Schwartz received the Prix Charles Peignot in 2007.